 Gina Haspel confirmed as CIA director, first woman to lead agency

-President Trump’s pick for CIA director Gina Haspel was confirmed Thursday by the Senate, with help from several Democrats who backed the nomination despite concerns over her role in post-9/11-era interrogation and detention practices.
+President Trump’s pick for CIA director Gina Haspel was confirmed Thursday by the Senate, with help from several Democrats who backed the nominee despite concerns over her role in post-9/11-era interrogation and detention practices.

-The Senate voted 54-45 to confirm Haspel, with six Democrats voting in support and two Republicans defecting.
-The vote came a day after Haspel was recommended in a 10-5 vote by the Senate Intelligence Committee.
-Haspel will be the first woman to lead the agency.
+The Senate voted 54-45 to confirm her, with six Democrats supporting and two Republicans defecting.
+Haspel, whose nomination was endorsed by the Senate Intelligence Committee a day earlier, will be the first woman to lead the agency.

+Haspel earned emphatic support from GOP lawmakers as well as intelligence community members from both Democratic and Republican administrations.

-Haspel, who will replace now-Secretary of State Mike Pompeo, served as the base chief at a black-site prison in Thailand in 2002, where techniques such as waterboarding were used on terror suspects.
+Her history as base chief at a black-site prison in Thailand in 2002, where techniques such as waterboarding were used on terror suspects, came under scrutiny during the confirmation process.
 But Republican supporters accused Democrats of politicizing her nomination, and initially trying to derail an otherwise highly qualified nominee.

 At her confirmation hearing last week, Democrats grilled her on her views on what they deemed torture, as well as objecting to what they saw as the CIA’s selective declassification about information on her.
 She was also questioned at length about the 2005 destruction of more than 92 interrogation tapes -- a move she said she supported to ensure the safety of CIA agents.